-Pangboche is in the East, and Khumjung in the West used to be the last permanent settlements before Everest base camp and Gokyo – respectively.
+Pangboche is in the East, and Khumjung in the West was the last permanent settlement before Everest base camp and Gokyo – respectively.
 All the present places with lodges where trekkers stay used to be transit points for villagers when they took their animals for summer grazing and on their way back in autumn.
 Due to the tourist influx, they started temporary shelters, and when tourism developed, more prominent and more beautiful lodges were constructed.
-Some of these places have hostels with ensuite toilets, and some even provide electric blankets – luxury!
+Some places have hostels with ensuite toilets, and some even provide electric blankets – luxury!

 Lobuche 4980 m

-We climbed a small hill above Dingboche for panoramic views of Mount Thamserku, Kangtega to the south, Amadablam, Makalu, Island peak, Choplu to the east, Lhotse, Nuptse to the north and Tawache, Cholatse to the south West.
+We climbed a small hill above Dingboche for panoramic views of Mount Thamserku, Kangtega to the south, Amadablam, Makalu, Island peak, Choplu to the East, Lhotse, Nuptse to the north and Tawache, Cholatse to the south West.
 From this spot, the hike is undulating and a gentle climb for about 75 minutes before the trail drops down to the Khumbu River and a short climb to Thukla.
-Floods and a landslide had washed the old trail away; we had to walk on a new path for about 25 minutes before reaching Thukla.
+Unfortunately, floods and a landslide had washed the old trail away; we had to walk on a new path for about 25 minutes before reaching Thukla.
 We stopped here for early lunch.
 After that, we just hung around, enjoying the sunshine sheltered from the chilly wind.
-We started trekking up the steep hill after a relaxed two-hour lunch break.
-The steady and steep climb brought us to the top of Thukla, where numerous memorials built in memory of those who have fallen on Everest.
-The trail from is here is a gentle climb of about forty-five minutes to reach Lobuche.
+Then, we trekked up the steep hill after a relaxed two-hour lunch break.
+The steady and steep climb brought us to the top of Thukla, where numerous memorials were built in memory of those who have fallen on Everest.
+The trail here is a gentle climb of about forty-five minutes to reach Lobuche.
 Once again, there were a few new lodges here.
 We stayed at the New EBC guesthouse, where the windows were double-glazed to make it warmer.
-We had another relaxed afternoon with a few rounds of ‘pass the pigs’ before dinner and another early night.
+We had another relaxed afternoon with a few ‘pass the pigs’ rounds before dinner and another early night.